amclark42/so-youre-planning-to-vote-2020/sources-and-resources.md

 * [“New cyberattacks targeting U.S. elections”](https://blogs.microsoft.com/on-the-issues/2020/09/10/cyberattacks-us-elections-trump-biden/) from Microsoft.
 2020-09-10.
 * [“Conservative judicial decisions keep boosting GOP voter suppression”](https://www.motherjones.com/2020-elections/2020/09/florida-felon-voting-fines/) from _Mother Jones_.
 2020-09-11.
 * [“By most accounts, the Massachusetts primary was a historic success.
 Now comes the hard part”] from the _Boston Globe_.
 2020-09-11.
+* [“Federal judge blocks USPS from sending mailers containing incorrect voting information to Coloradans”](https://www.denverpost.com/2020/09/12/jena-griswold-usps-lawsuit-election-misinformation/) from the _Denver Post_.
+2020-09-12.
 * [“‘I have blood on my hands’: A whistleblower says Facebook ignored global political manipulation”](https://www.buzzfeednews.com/article/craigsilverman/facebook-ignore-political-manipulation-whistleblower-memo) from BuzzFeed News.
 2020-09-14.
 * [“The media’s role in calling an election”](https://www.wbur.org/onpoint/2020/09/14/media-election-results) from _On Point_, NPR.
 2020-09-14.
+* [“South Carolina GOP mailer manipulates Trump tweet to remove vote-by-mail fearmongering”](https://www.huffpost.com/entry/south-carolina-gop-trump-mail-in-voting_n_5f6100cdc5b65fd7b855c668?eub) from the _Huffington Post_.
+2020-09-15.
+* [“When will you know if Biden or Trump wins?
+It could depend on absentee ballot rules in these states”](https://www.latimes.com/politics/story/2020-09-15/absentee-ballot-rules-battleground-states) from the _Los Angeles Times_.
+2020-09-15.